aslanxie/aslanxie.github.io/ML/partition_predict.md

 predict  [121.
 3. 3.
 383. 0.
 0. 0.
 0. 0.
 0.]
 matching [ 46.
 2. 0.
 347. 0.
 0. 0.
 0. 0.
 0.]
 ```
+## Summary

+Compared with classical image classfication, a block in frame is usually only a small parts of object, and is difficult to generate enough features to recognise it.